Rehabilitation and reconditioning

 Psychiatrist/psychologist: Supports mental health and coping strategies for injured athletes.

-Macrotrauma: A sudden, acute injury caused by a specific overload event (e.g., fall, collision).
+Macrotrauma: A sudden, acute injury caused by a specific overload event (e.g., a fall or collision).
 Examples include:

 Fracture: Break in the bone (can be open or closed, displaced or nondisplaced).